OpenVisualCloud/Media-Communications-Mesh/docs/k8s/RunInKubernetes.md

-# Run in Kubernetes — Mesh Communications Mesh
+# Run in Kubernetes — Media Communications Mesh

 > ***This document is Work-in-Progress***